A high number of people are asking Trust Deed Scotland® for help repaying catalogue debts when they approach us for Scottish debt help.

 Unlike car finance, where you could negotiate to hand back the car, with catalogue debts – you can’t give the items back should you fall behind with payments.

 Paying only the minimum monthly payment to a catalogue debt in Scotland might not cover the interest and repayments.
 This can cause the catalogue debt to build up and become difficult to manage.
 You’re also at risk of your account being a ‘persistent debt‘.

 Help with catalogue debts in Scotland?

 A catalogue debt on its own is usually best managed by contacting the catalogue company and negotiating a repayment plan.

 If you have been affected by a drop in income due to the Coronavirus, you may be able to request a payment break, giving you time to look at repaying catalogue debts over a longer period of time.
 But never assume that a payment break will automatically be granted, and interest and charges may not necessarily be frozen.

-Most catalogue companies should have a dedicated Coronavirus payment break policy, for example:
+Most catalogue companies should have a dedicated Coronavirus payment break policy.

 However, If you’re falling behind with multiple payments to catalogue debts and other types of debts such as credit cards, store card and personal loans or if you’re worried about what catalogue debt creditors can do to you, you should get expert debt advice.
 You can contact us for free, expert advice and help finding out what your options are.

 Try our online debt repayment calculator, or call us on 0141 221 0999.